- Home

 2. Policy Statement

-JAG is committed to ensuring appropriate measures are in place for maintaining children’s safety during the transition between school and other venues.
+JAG is committed to ensuring appropriate measures are in place for maintaining children's safety during regular transportation between the education and care service and other venues.

 3. Principles